Three-Year Mandatory Minimum in Prison

 - number two, if it is a more-watered-down version of a pimp;

 - a lot of times, I'm able to get the pimping and pandering charge dismissed.

 In some cases, the prosecutors have evidence that you committed a crime that fits under the Code Section for pimping and pandering.

 Then we're able to get a different Code Section that doesn't trigger that 3-year mandatory prison sentence and doesn't give you the stigma of having pimping and pandering conviction on your record.

 So, if you or a loved one is charged with pimping and pandering, you're facing that 3-year mandatory minimum, you're scared.

-you’re looking at potentially registering as a sex offender, and a whole host of other problems that come along with this particular charge, pick up the phone.
+you're looking at potentially registering as a sex offender and a whole host of other problems that come along with this particular charge; pick up

 Ask for a meeting with Ron Hedding.
 We'll sit down in the privacy of my office.